Annual Water Supply

 - water storage levels in the city’s reservoirs, and

-- available amount of CBT water.
+- available amount of Colorado-Big Thompson water.

 Snowpack

 However, snowpack isn’t the only measurement for drought.
-Even with lower-than-average snowpack, it’s possible to have enough water stored in reservoirs, combined with a decent allotment of CBT water, to provide water to customers.
+Even with lower-than-average snowpack, it’s possible to have enough water stored in reservoirs, combined with a decent allotment of CBT water, to provide water to city customers.

 Reservoirs